-- a) Being a habitually truant and not attending school as required by Part I of Article 65 of the Education Law. - b) Engaging in an ongoing or continual course of conduct which makes the student ungovernable, or habitually disobedient and beyond the lawful control of the school. - c) Knowingly and unlawfully possesses marijuana in violation of Penal Law Section 221.05.
-A single violation of Section 221.05 will be a sufficient basis for filing a PINS petition.
+a) Being habitually truant and not attending school as required by Part I of Article 65 of the Education Law.

+- b) Engaging in an ongoing or continual course of conduct which makes the student ungovernable, or habitually disobedient and beyond the lawful control of the school. - c) Knowingly and unlawfully possessing marijuana in violation of Penal Law Section 221.05.
+A single violation of Section 221.05 will be a sufficient basis for filing a PINS petition. - d) Who appears to be a sexually exploited child as defined by Social Services Law Section 447a, provided they provide consent to the filing of a PINS petition.